One of the steps to the success of a new project is to define the requirements for your future product. That is when the PRD document comes in.

 The discovery phase of a project is the first and mandatory development stage, where you should:

 To make sure the expectations will coincide with the result, that is the stage when a PRD is being created.
 After getting acquainted with the project through the PRD document, you can conclude the actual amount of work, cost, and deadlines.
 Besides, the PRD is used to prepare for work on the project or during its release.
 The final result often depends on the completeness of the customer's information and the elaboration of details.

 How does the start of most projects usually look?
 "I have an idea!
 That is it!".
 And a quiet voice from the depths of the subconscious mind comes: "So, how will you explain to developers and designers what you need?".

-A PRD template is an excellent solution to avoid stress and make it comprehensible for everyone involved in product development.
+A PRD template is an excellent solution to make it comprehensible for everyone involved in product development.
 We here at Fulcrum Rocks use this PRD template:

 Below you can see the key components of the correct product requirements documents.